fscm/packer-vagrant-debian/stretch/README.md

 [Parallels Virtualization SDK](http://www.parallels.com/download/pvsdk/) is also required.

+#### VMware

+VMware installation instructions will depend on the VMware product that you have.
+Go to your product page at [VMware](https://www.vmware.com) and check for the appropriate documentation.

 ### Installation

 Nothing special to be done.
 Just download the template that you wish to use.